 About Minnesota Media Arts

-The Minnesota Media Arts Consortium is a nonprofit 501(c)3 organization fostering the production, preservation and access to works of media arts, documentaries and independent programming from the area, much of which is in imminent danger of being permanently lost.
+The Minnesota Media Arts is a nonprofit 501(c)3 organization fostering the production, preservation and access to works of media arts, documentaries and independent programming from the area, much of which is in imminent danger of being permanently lost.
 We are the successor to the Twin Cities Cable Arts Consortium founded in the 1980s to promote the production and distribution of local media arts programing.

 Minneapolis/St. Paul, Minnesota has been a vibrant force in the national media production scene for over five decades, especially in the arena of independent media producers working in conjunction with the artistic and social action communities.